Google opened its I/O 2026 keynote with a film featuring pipe cleaners, puppets, and an AI chip named Timmy.

 More recently, Clash Royale built a balloon battlefield made entirely out of 10,000 real balloons.

-It was a creative choice made to create a fully practical, tactile film experience, and show that handmade still has a place in modern ad and media.
+These are creative choices made to create a fully practical, tactile film experience, and show that handmade still has a place in modern ad and media.

-So for brands trying to explain highly technical products, Google’s latest I/O opener shows how physical creativity can make abstract technology easier to connect with:
+So for brands trying to explain highly technical products, Google’s latest I/O opener shows how physical creativity can make abstract tech easier to connect with:

-• Build tech campaigns around physical prototypes: Handmade props and puppets gave Google’s TPU messaging a clearer emotional entry point than abstract AI graphics.
+- Build tech campaigns around physical prototypes: Handmade props and puppets gave Google’s TPU messaging a clearer emotional entry point than AI graphics.

-• Turn infrastructure into a character: Giving the TPU chip a nervous underdog story made a highly technical product easier for audiences to follow and remember.
+- Turn infrastructure into a character: Giving the TPU chip a nervous underdog story made a highly technical product easier for audiences to remember.

 Our Take: Can AI Feel Human Without Pretending to Be?